APogue/APogue.github.io/_drafts/protest_activities/2024-12-2-Protest-activities-freedom-of-speech.md

 		- Pop culture is also at war with intellectualism right now (including Musk and Shapiro)

-	3. UCLA "expects" students to function autonomously using value systems in place

 - How does UCLA policy and enforcement support the above?
 Where there is a lack of systems, what patterns have emerged?